roosterMAP/rmKit-docs/docs/source/layers.rst

 and sharp edges.

 In order to use this tool, you must first ensure that **Auto Smooth** is enabled for the mesh.
 Also, any hard edges produced by a lower angle threshold will be preserved when using the VNorms tools.
-So if you dont want that, be sure to set it to 180.0.
+So if you don’t want that, be sure to set it to 180.0.

 Vertex normals (also called Slip Normals Data) are computed in up to three passes using three selection sets respectively.
 Each pass iterates through all vertices and calculates the Split Normal data by only considering neighboring faces that are members of that set. **If a vertex is not a member of a face, then it will not get a Split Normal.**